SOP For Cash Drop Safe Procedure

 5) A “Daily Deposit Drop Log” must be kept at the drop safe at all times.
 If one is not present, a supervisor must secure one.

 6) Cashiers should never drop their deposit simultaneously with other individuals making a deposit.
-This has the potential to cause confusion during the drop process.
+This has the potential to confuse the drop process.

 7) The last cashier dropping their cash for the day, (usually the night desk clerk/auditor), is requested to drop the Daily Deposit Drop Log into the drop safe for later retrieval by the General Cashier.